 6. Penn 40 — Practice Ball Value

 Designed for high-volume practice sessions and drilling, the Penn 40 offers the lowest cost per ball while maintaining USAPA approval.
 While durability (5-7 games) trails premium options, the $1.00 price point makes it economical for coaches, clinics, and players who prioritize quantity over longevity.
-Standard polymer construction delivers consistent bounce for skill development.

 Key Specs